-Notes & Answers: Little Women Novel: (Part 1)- Introduction to the March Family
+Notes & Answers: Little Women Novel: (Chap.1)- Introduction to the March Family

 “Little Women” is a classic novel by Louisa May Alcott, first published in two parts in 1868 and 1869.
 The story is set in Concord, Massachusetts, during the American Civil War and follows the lives of the four March sisters—Meg, Jo, Beth, and Amy—as they grow from childhood to adulthood.
 The novel explores themes of family, love, and personal growth, highlighting the sisters’ struggles and triumphs as they navigate societal expectations and their own aspirations.
 From here now. the novel as abridged by Sraboni Ghosh is explained, summarised and questions and answers provided.
 The first part begins here – Introduction to the March Family